cs-liangchen-work/EAEAug/README.md

 # EAEAug
-code for paper “Document-level event argument extraction with self-augmentation and a cross-domain joint training mechanism”
+code for paper “**Document-level event argument extraction with self-augmentation and a cross-domain joint training mechanism**”

  - EAEAug